blackdoor-specialteams/intertalk/README.md

 Users are identified by a standard internet mail address (`<local part>@<domain part>`) where the domain part of the address is a provider's domain.

+#### Rooms

+Unlike direct messages between a fixed set of users, rooms are persistant conversations that users can join or leave.
+User joining rooms may be able to see the conversation before they joined.
+Rooms are identified like `<room name>#<domain>` (as such it is forbidden for a room name to contain a `#`).

 ### Message Format